aurbac/workshop-containers-cdk-react-amplify/docs/prepare-your-development-environment-and-create-dynamodb-table.md

-# Prepare your development environment and create DynamoDB Table
+# Prepare your development environment and create a DynamoDB Table

 ## 1. Create Cloud9 instance for development